Design & Quality

-The PuffCo Pro 2 sits in between a ‘thin’ 11mm and ‘standard’ 14mm pen at 12.5mm wide.
+The PuffCo Pro 2 sits in between a ‘thin’ 11mm and a ‘standard’ 14mm pen at 12.5mm wide.
 It feels very solid thanks to its stainless steel construction.
-They’ve placed a shock absorbing silicone cap on the bottom in case of drops, a nice touch for durability’s sake.
-A silicone splash guard has been placed inside the mouthpiece, and to power the Pro 2, a squishy cloud shaped button is used to activate the vaporizer and cycle through three heat settings:
+They’ve placed a shock-absorbing silicone cap on the bottom in case of drops, a nice touch for durability’s sake.
+A silicone splash guard has been placed inside the mouthpiece, and to power the Pro 2, a squishy cloud-shaped button is used to activate the vaporizer and cycle through three heat settings:

 The most important part of an oil vaporizer is its heating element.

 The PuffCo Pro 2 employs a single white ceramic rod with an “Iron/chromium/aluminum alloy” wire wrapped around it four times.
 PuffCo support confirmed they specify Kanthal heating wire, and join their heating wire to non-resistance leads with crimps, but couldn’t satisfactorily answer why our heating wire had a large blob of unknown material inside the ceramic cup.

 White ceramic is fairly non-porous, it doesn’t have the capacity to absorb or wick oil.
 For that reason, the white rod the wire is wrapped around serves mostly to hold the wire in place.
 A bit of oil adheres to it when initially loaded.
 Once the oil gets hot it tends to run away from the hot wire as well as that non-wick.
 The thin wire wrapped only four times doesn’t provide much surface area for heat transfer, and locally hotter temperatures are thus needed for the oils loaded in the chamber to reach vaporization temperature.
 The air inlets have been moved for better airflow across the heater (a positive improvement), and the vape needs a bit of cool-down draw to prevent clogging.

 Ease of Use